GeorgiKeranov/motocross-enduro-parts/README.md

   - When you change the order status to complete the parts from it are automatically hidden on the site because they are sold.
   - You can add promo codes for discounts.
   - You can check sales for every month by each motorcycle.
-  - Every motorcycle can be checked for total sales and remaining parts for sale.
+  - Every motorcycle can be checked for the total sales and the remaining parts for sale.

 ---------------------